kauanatomb/goals/README.md

 ## Project

-The Goals is a website to help people achieve their your goals day by day.
+The Goals is a website to help people achieve their goals day by day.

-- [Acess the finished project online] (https://kauanatombolato.github.io/goals)
+- [Acess the finished project online] (https://kauanatombolato.github.io/goals2023)